owkin/FLamby/flamby/datasets/fed_lidc_idri/README.md

 This split is stratified according to the centers (the manufacturers of the CT-scan apparatus), in order to preserve the distribution of centers of origin within each split.

+Centers (i.e., manufacturers) are encoded using a unique index, as follows: GE MEDICAL SYSTEMS: 0, Philips: 1, SIEMENS: 2, TOSHIBA: 3.

 ### Downloading and preprocessing